 A key function of cities' long-range planning endeavors is to coordinate, from a financial planning perspective, the provision of public infrastructure and utilities.
 The City's comprehensive plan establishes policies to direct the development of the City's capital investment program in support of the community's vision for the future.
 It guides the actions of public agencies as well as private decisions related to individual developments.
-In recent years, as well as for the upcoming capital facilities planning period, Lakewood's capital investments focus on four primary projects: installation of a new sewer trunk line, upgrading the existing stormwater and water lines, and installation of new Americans with Disabilities Act (ADA) facilities at Harry Todd Park.
-The majority of this work began in 2009.
+Lakewood's capital facilities over the next six years focus on four primary projects: installation of a new sewer trunk line, upgrading the existing stormwater and water lines, and installation of new Americans with Disabilities Act (ADA) facilities at Harry Todd Park.
+The majority of this work would take place in 2009 and 2010.